parsiya/parsiya.net/content/post/2015/2015-01-06-tales-from-the-crypt-o-leaking-aes-keys.markdown

 Notice the first AddRoundKey block in both encryption and decryption.
 In encryption this is first 16 bytes of the original key (or the whole key in case of AES-128).
 In decryption, this is the last round key.
 Keep this in mind, we are going to use it later.

 # 2. AES Keys in Action
 By now we know how AES keys are used.
-Let’s do some stuff.
-We’re going to use the same set up as last time.
+Let's do some stuff.
+We're going to use the same set up as last time.
 A Kali 32-bit VM running in VirtualBox.

 ## 2.1 Function Calls
 External function calls leak information.
 I am going to divide them into two parts ``System Calls`` (syscalls) and ``Library Calls``.
 Basically these are functions that you can call and use in your program.
 If these functions part of the Operating System they are System Calls and if they are provided by a 3rd party library (shared library, DLL etc) they are Library Calls.
 For an excellent description of system calls, read the blog post by Gustavo Duartes named [System Calls Make the World Go Round]() (also read the rest of his blog).